KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 In This Article

-Cats are beloved pets that bring physical, mental, and emotional health benefits to their owners.
+Cats are beloved pets that bring their owners physical, mental, and emotional health benefits.
 Beyond providing companionship and unconditional love, modern studies show that cats are wonderful for your well-being.

-If you’re looking to become a cat owner, you can definitely look forward to how much they can uplift you and change your day-to-day for the better.
+If you’re looking to become a cat owner, you can look forward to how much they can uplift you and improve your day-to-day.

 Brief History of Cats as Pets